 ….and that’s not all!
 There are even more choices.

-If you are looking for coverage for life and cash value accumulation, check out permanent life insurance.
-As I mentioned above term insurance works as a safety net to cover lost income during periods of vulnerability.
-Permanent life insurance provides your beneficiary with some cash no matter what.
+If you want coverage for life and cash value accumulation, check out permanent life insurance.
+As I mentioned above, term insurance works as a safety net to cover lost income during periods of vulnerability.
+Permanent life insurance provides your beneficiary with some cash, no matter what.

-This is a very complicated product and it costs a heck of a lot more because there is a guaranteed payout.
+This is a highly complex product and costs a lot more because there is a guaranteed payout.
 Does this permanent insurance work for most people?
 Nope…but there are exceptions.

 Whole Life Insurance

-- Are a business owner with excess cash
+2. Are you a business owner with excess cash

 You get the picture.
-If you want to buy a whole life policy you should have some cash to play with…
+If you want to buy a whole life policy, you should have some cash.

-But there are exceptions and this is one of the most important!
-If are looking to cover the costs emanating from your from your death, final expense plans are very affordable and help a lot of my clients protect their families.
+But there are exceptions, and this is one of the most important!
+If you are looking to cover the costs emanating from your death, final expense plans are very affordable and help many of my clients protect their families.

 Universal Life Insurance

-Universal Life Insurance is another form of permanent insurance that is similar to whole life because it has a cash value feature.
+Universal life insurance is another form of permanent insurance similar to whole life insurance because it has a cash value feature.

 …but that’s where the similarities end.

-It’s a complicated product and there are different varieties.
-It’s best to consult and independent agent if you think this is the route you want to take.
-Click here for my article about Univeral life insurance to find out more now.
+It’s a complicated product with different products.
+If you think this is the route you want to take, it’s best to consult an independent agent.
+Click here for my article about universal life insurance to find out more now.

 Term 100 Life Insurance

-I bet you are wondering why the heck I am writing about term coverage in the permanent insurance section.
-Well that’s because Term 100 is permanent insurance.
-This is because it covers you until the day you die.
+I bet you wonder why I write about term coverage in the permanent insurance section.
+Well, that’s because Term 100 is permanent insurance.
+It covers you until the day you die.

-A term 100 policy does not have any cash value.
-You pay for the pure cost of the insurance and your monthly premiums are guaranteed to never increase.
+A term 100 policy has no cash value.
+You pay the pure cost of the insurance, and your monthly premiums are guaranteed never to increase.

-While it does adhere to the term insurance template – the reality is your beneficiaries will receive death benefits.
+While it does adhere to the term insurance template, your beneficiaries will receive death benefits.

 What Happens When You Die?

-Well this is a great question.
-If you have a term policy and you die during your term, your beneficiaries will receive a tax-free cheque from the insurance company.
-This is one of the greatest benefits of life insurance.
+Well, this is a great question.
+If you have a term policy and die during your term, your beneficiaries receive a tax-free cheque from the insurance company.
+This is one of the most significant benefits of life insurance.

-The payment is mad in one lump sum – but there are also ways to have the money paid out over a period of time.
+The payment is made in one lump sum, but there are ways to distribute the money over time.

-If you pass away AFTER your term has expired or BEFORE your two year waiting period is over (this is something that may be part of your policy.
-It’s not always the case so be sure to read the fine print)…
+If you pass away AFTER your term has expired or BEFORE your two-year waiting period is over (this may be part of your policy, but it’s not always the case, so be sure to read the fine print)…

 ….your beneficiaries won’t receive a payout because you are not covered.

-If you have a permanent policy your familiy will receive a payout provided you’ve kept up with all your payments.
+If you have a permanent policy, your family receives a payout, provided you’ve kept up with all your payments.

 Are Payouts Ever Denied?

 Not usually.
-That said there are the rare exceptions for the following:
+That said, there are rare exceptions for the following:

-- Fraud: If you lied on your application or left something out the insurer may investigate the claim and deny a payout if they find something awry
+1. Fraud: If you lied on your application or left something out, the insurer may investigate the claim and deny a payout if they find something awry

 If You Are Wondering How Life Insurance Works